Login Sign in

 Diagnosing Colitis Caused by Stress

 There is no specific test for stress colitis in dogs.
 If your dog is experiencing signs of stress colitis, it is best to take him in to your veterinarian for a physical examination.
+This exam might include a rectal exam, where your veterinarian will feel for any abnormalities inside your dog’s rectum.
 Your veterinarian will use the history that you provide as well as the exam and fecal testing to help determine if stress colitis is likely.

 At minimum, your veterinarian will recommend performing a test of your dog’s stool to check for parasites.
 This generally involves fecal floatation, in which a stool sample is mixed with a solution, spun in a centrifuge machine, and allowed to sit for a few minutes.
 This will cause most parasite eggs, if present, to float to the top of the solution, which is then visualized under a microscope.